Armstrong Siddeley Sapphire (motor car)

-The Armstrong Siddeley Sapphire is a large automobile which was produced by the British company, Armstrong Siddeley Motors Limited, from 1952 to 1960.
+The Armstrong Siddeley Sapphire is a large automobile that was made by the British company, Armstrong Siddeley, from 1952 to 1960.

-A distinctive element of the Sapphires was the traditional Armstrong Siddeley V-shaped radiator grille with the Sphinx motif mounted on it.
+A distinctive feature of the Sapphires is the traditional Armstrong Siddeley V-shaped radiator grille with the Sphinx motif mounted on it.

-On some models the sphinx sported aircraft wings carrying tiny Armstrong Siddeley Sapphire jet engines.
+On some models, the sphinx has aircraft wings, with tiny Armstrong Siddeley Sapphire jet engines.

+2.3-litre range

 Sapphire 234

-The Sapphire 234 and 236 were two cars identical in appearance but sold with different engines having different performance characteristics.
-The 234 could be purchased with wire wheels as an optional extra.
+The Sapphire 234 and 236 models are identical in appearance, but in spite of near identical displacements, they use different engines and have different performance characteristics.
+The sporting 234 was offered with wire wheels as an optional extra.